Session memory for AI coding agents

 circle the useful part, toss the rest

-Save context, distill it, resume without starting over.
+Save context, distill it, restart with full context.

 No more ten-minute re-briefs.